 Elite-level athleticism characterises Davies’ style of play.
 The Canadian has the cardio of a long-distance runner and the speed of a 100m sprinter.
 His explosive pace has even seen him deployed as a wide midfielder and winger.
 That pace and intelligence allow him to bomb up the pitch and drop back in recovery.
 Effective at both ends of the field, Davies is one of the most dangerous fullbacks in the world.

-Davies has already won everything there is to be won with Bayern at just 24 years old.
+Davies has already won everything there is to be won with Bayern at just 25 years old.
 He is the star for his nation and in 2022 scored Canada’s first-ever goal at a World Cup.
 He later captained Canada to the semifinals of the 2024 Copa America in their first-ever appearance.
+However, chief among most is that he recovered in time to play for Canada at the 2026 World Cup, the first ever hosted in his home nation.
 Davies still has plenty more years at the top, and we may not have seen the best of him yet.

 6. Riccardo Calafiori